Deadsquad: Horror Vision

 Horror Vision was released on 9 March 2009 by Rottrevore Records, coincided with Lamb of God concert in Jakarta.
 The album was also re-released by Malaysian label Dark Colloseum.
 The album consist of 8 tracks.
 Musically influenced by bands like Dying Fetus, Necrophagist, and Sepultura, the first track of the album Pasukan Mati tells about the brutality of right-wing fascist mob that are counterproductive.
 The guitar on this album was influenced by Steve Vai.
 However, the bass and vocals were not "audible".
 On "Manufaktur Replika Baptis", they called it tells a coercion of choosing religion in Indonesia.
 They also covered "Arise" as a tribute to Sepultura.

 Second album and Bonny's departure

 Deadsquad released the second album Profanatik in November 2013 through Armstretch Records.
 Bassist Bonny Sidharta left the band in March 2014.
 There is no official replacement has been made.
 However, the band hires Arslan Musyfia from the band Carnivored to fulfill bass position.
 They went through a couple of session player to fill in such as Anak Agung Gde (ex-Villes, Killing Me Inside, and Synystra) and Welby Cahyadi for some time until their original bassist Bonny returns to the band.

+In July 2025, ahead of the band's European tour titled Obsidian Tour, bassist Shadu Rasjidi officially stepped down.
+Then Deadsquad signed Ronal Adrian (510) as tour musisian.